 However, it was with Dr. Slump, published weekly in Shonen Jump from 1980 to 1984, that he won the hearts of the public , generating 18 bound volumes and becoming the basis of the first anime inspired by a work by Toriyama.

 Finally, the legend Akira Toriyama shone even brighter with the iconic Dragon Ball series.
-Recognized as one of the pillars of the “Golden Age of Jump”, Dragon Ball became a global phenomenon, leading Toriyama to dedicate himself intensely to the series from 1984 to 1995.
-During these eleven years, he produced 42 volumes, totaling almost 10,000 pages of exciting adventures.
-Furthermore, the success of Dragon Ball gave rise to an anime series, feature films, video games and a multitude of products.
+Recognized as one of the pillars of the "Golden Age of Jump," Dragon Ball became a global phenomenon, leading Toriyama to dedicate himself intensely to the series from 1984 to 1995.
+During those eleven years, he produced 42 volumes, totaling nearly 10,000 pages of thrilling adventures.
+Furthermore, Dragon Ball's success spawned an anime series, feature-length films, video games, and countless merchandise.

 Source: Otakus Brasil